yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 ## The Evolution of CI/CD

-A `GitOps-based` workflow means all changes to application environments will be initiated by pull request to a Git repository holding the Kubernetes manifest files.
+A `GitOps-based` workflow means all changes to application environments will be initiated by a pull request to a Git repository holding the Kubernetes manifest files.

 Practically speaking, there is no `CI/CD` as a single concept.
 However, `there are CI and CD!`

 ### Traditional CI/CD (Push Pipelines)

-Traditonal CI/CD defines both the CI and CD process within a single pipeline.
+Traditional CI/CD defines both the CI and CD process within a single pipeline.

 Most CI/CD tools available today use a `push-based` model.
 A push-based pipeline means that code starts with the CI system and may continue its path through a series of encoded scripts or uses ‘kubectl’ by hand to push any changes to the Kubernetes cluster.